Compiling, Uploading, Running

 A project's binary can be compiled for debug or release.
-This is selected in the drop-down on the Debug toolbar (or set in the Project Settings Dialog).
+This is selected in the drop-down in the Debug toolbar (or set in the Project Settings dialog).

 A debug binary does not execute automatically; it waits for TIDE to send control commands and make it run, break, etc. (see Debugging).

 Release binaries run immediately after the device is powered up or a new binary is uploaded.
 All debug functions on release binaries are disabled.

 The upload is always performed to the currently selected target, which is set in Device Explorer.

 Hit [F5] or Debug > Run to have your project saved, compiled, uploaded to the target, and ordered to start executing.

 The status bar at the bottom of the window will show you the upload progress.